broadconn/GameJam-Noir/Defend/README.md

 ### Grid visualization
 Made with a shader graph shader using world position to draw grid lines and inputs for highlighted square and size.
 This will appear when placing a building to help the user place buildings accurately without drawing the grid everywhere.
+### Tower Placement
+Towers can be placed on the grid.
+The cells they occupy are maked as such, so towers can not be placed on top of each other.

 ## TODO
 ### Gameplay
 - ~~Grid visualization~~
-- Tower placement
+- ~~Tower placement~~
-    - Mark cells as blocked for the pathing generator.
+    - ~~Mark cells as blocked for the pathing generator.~~
 - Path generator
     - Take a start point, end point and blocked cells list.
 Use A* to find a path between the points.
     - Refresh whenever a tower is placed